Las Vegas, NV HVAC Training Schools & Certifications

 • Testing components and circuitry

-• Making sure that all work performed complies with relevant rules
+• Making sure that all work performed is in compliance with relevant rules

 • Educating customers on energy conservation practices